Yehorchenkov/bison_lms_11ty/src/notes/SEA-EIA.md

 program or project on biodi­versity but also the impact of the natural environment on the plan, program or project.

-## Role of SEA/EIA processes in maintaining ecological connectivity {#role-of-processes}
+<h2 id="role-of-processes">Role of SEA/EIA processes in maintaining ecological connectivity</h2>

 SEA & EIA represents the two major pillars for the development of sustainable plans and projects.
 Both for SEA & EIA processes, one of the